laravel-enso/action-logger/README.md

 It creates the "actionLogger" middleware, the action_histories table and the ActionHistory model.
 It will log all the acceses for the routes under 'actionLogger' middleware.

-### Install
+### Installation

+1. Add `'LaravelEnso\ActionLogger\ActionLoggerServiceProvider::class'` to your providers list in config/app.php.

-1. Run the migration.
+2. Run the migration.
 The migration assumes that you have an users table.
 If you use a different table you can publish the migration with

 `php artisan vendor:publish --tag=logger-migration`

 and later edit it.

-2. Add a relationship in the `User.php` model like this:
+3. Add a relationship in the `User.php` model like this:

 ```php
     public function action_histories()